 First, rank your experts based on their overall scientific impact within the indication.
 You may be doing this manually through research alignment already.
 Otherwise, you may have a more sophisticated system based on data like what our partners at Pharmaspectra provide.
 Over a dozen factors are leveraged, resulting in an overall ranking of a KOL’s influence in their field and specific areas within that field.

 Second, search for the specific sub-topic you are interested in learning about for your engagement such as an advisory board or upcoming event.
-This search can be done manually, or using Pharmaspectra’s advanced search engine for more complete results.
+This search can be done manually or using Pharmaspectra’s advanced search engine for more complete results.

 Why continue past step one?
 So you can classify potential KOLs based on their subject of expertise and find the exact expert in exactly what you are working on.
 Although experts may seem similar at first, in some cases, the overall number one expert in a therapeutic area is not the KOL who fits your brand or message best.
-The most successful engagement happens when there is a mutual respect and subject interest.
+The most successful engagement happens when there is mutual respect and subject interest.

 We’ll give you an example.
 Natale Brunetti is a physician and researcher at the Università degli studi di Foggia.
-He is certainly within the top 1,000 experts in heart failure in the world.
+He is certainly among the top 1,000 experts in heart failure in the world.
 However, of all the heart failure specialists, Dr. Brunetti has done more work on telemedicine than any other.
 Out of over 350 publications and presentations in the past ten years, 5 percent mention telemedicine—more than all others in his field.
 So if you’re doing a telemedicine project, even Dr. Brunetti is not the top heart failure expert in the world, he is arguably a top expert on telemedicine for heart failure.

 When you start by understanding the individual expertise of each KOL, you will be able to discover the ones who make suitable partners for each engagement.
 If you would like to deploy a strategic search function to find the right experts right away, contact Acceleration Point.